Sōsaku-hanga

-Origins and early years
+Origins and principles

 The creative print movement was one of the many manifestations of the rise of the individual after decades of modernization.
 In both artistic and literary circles, there emerged at the turn of the century expressions of the "self".
 In 1910, Kōtarō Takamura's (1883–1956) "A Green Sun" encouraged artists' individual expression: "I desire absolute freedom of art.
 Consequently I recognize the limitless authority of individuality of the artist ...
 Even if two or three artists should paint a "green sun", I would never criticize them for I myself may see a green sun".
 In 1912, in "Bunten and the Creative Arts" (Bunten to Geijutsu), Natsume Sōseki (1867–1916) states that "art begins with the expression of the self and ends with the expression of the self".
 These two essays marked the beginning of the intellectual discussion of the "self", which immediately found echo in the art scene.
 1910 witnessed the first publication of a monthly magazine called White Birch (Shirakaba), the most important magazine shaping the thought of the Taishō period.
 Aspiring young artists organized its first exhibition in the same year.
 Shirakaba also sponsored exhibitions of Western art.

+Stylistically, sōsaku-hanga also abandoned the outlined contour typical of ukiyo-e, much as shin-hanga did; its subject matter, however, diverged sharply from the traditional Japanese repertoire, becoming markedly varied and eclectic, since it was meant to be a pronounced expression of the artist's individuality: where shin-hanga looked to Impressionism, sōsaku-hanga was influenced by the German Expressionists and by abstract art, currents that had reached sōsaku-hanga artists through their attendance at art academies in Paris, Rome and Berlin, part of a late-nineteenth-century government policy of Westernization that sent students abroad to study engineering, law, military science and Western art; other channels of information and influence on European art movements were art magazines such as the German Jugend and the Japanese Hōsun.
+Sōsaku-hanga artists were also frequently not well versed in the complex techniques of engraving and printing, which gives certain of their prints an elementary, naive, almost rough quality; the personal, experimental nature of the movement makes its output difficult to group into easily identifiable categories, yet it was precisely this eclecticism that kept the movement vital before the Second World War, and, briefly, after it as well.

+The birth of sōsaku-hanga is traditionally traced to Yamamoto's print Gyofu ("Fisherman"), presented in the magazine Myōjō in 1904, which marked the movement's departure from the traditional collaborative ukiyo-e system; it was thanks to this print that sōsaku-hanga came to be recognized as the heir to the ukiyo-e tradition.